kdhol/youtube_distribute/src/manim_works/animate_text_1/README.md

 ## output
 - Each sentence is saved as a separate MP4 file.
-- The filename follows this format: "sentence + sentence number".
+- The filename follows this format: "sentence + _ + sentence number".
 - Having separate MP4 files allows for a modular way of creating videos.
+- you can join all mp4 files as well.
 - You can overlay these text animations on each scene easily.
+  - Use chroma key in your video editor to filter black background.
+  - Then you will only see the letters without background